Shay Murtagh worked on the Upper Holloway Bridge throughout 2016

 - 25 No. parapet and retaining walls.

-Shay Murtagh Precast was originally contacted in Summer 2016 to assist in the development of the detailed design in order to manufacture and deliver for the following Christmas.
-The initial communication on the project was consultation between Shay Murtagh Precast, Hochtief and their designers, Ramboll Parson Brinckerhoff, on precast options available.
+Shay Murtagh Precast was originally contacted in Summer 2016 to assist in the development of the detailed design.
+The project was to manufacture and deliver for the following Christmas.
+The initial communication was consultation between Shay Murtagh Precast, Hochtief and their designers, Ramboll Parson Brinckerhoff, on precast options available.
 This led to assisting on the design process through to approval.

-Shay Murtagh Precast would like to congratulate both the Hochtief, Transport for London and Network Rail teams on another successful project completion and look forward to our next collaboration.
+Shay Murtagh Precast would like to congratulate both the Hochtief, Transport for London and Network Rail teams on another successful project completion.
+We look forward to our next collaboration.